helium/HIP/0035-safe-rf-metadata-side-channel.md

 ### 2. Example 2

-Bob, a professional LoRaWAN network operator, has deployed 1,000 Helium hotspots in an area and he wants to make sure his services are reliable.
+Bob, a professional LoRaWAN network operator, has deployed 1,000 Helium Hotspots in an area and he wants to make sure his services are reliable.
 He is using production miners bought from one of the official suppliers.